BenNeise/bennneise.github.io/_posts/2010-06-09-automatically-setting-the-machine-owner-as-a-custom-attribute.markdown

 It looks for three types of events:-

-- "DeployingÔÇª" covers machines which have been deployed from another template
+- "Deploying..." covers machines which have been deployed from another template
-- "CreatingÔÇª" covers machines which have been imported via VMware Converter
+- "Creating..." covers machines which have been imported via VMware Converter
-- "Clone ofÔÇª" covers machines cloned from existing machines
+- "Clone of..." covers machines cloned from existing machines

 This seems to cover everything on our environment.
 If you find something else, then it should be simple enough to add it.